dannywillems/dsubml/README.md

 ./main.native -f test/subtype_simple.dsubml -a subtype
 ```

 A verbose mode is available for some action to see the derivation tree.
-Use `-v`
-to activate this mode.
+Use `--show-derivation-tree` to activate this mode.

 ## Syntax